-Use this backplate when mounting an audio station next to a keypad.
-In addition the backplate will allow you to mount a PC5208 8 low current output module.
-Dimensions 208mm x 115mm x 18mm /

-8.2" x 4.5" x 0.7" approximately.
+Use this backplate when mounting an Audio Station next to a keypad.
+In addition the backplate will allow you to mount a PC5208 8-low current output module.
+Dimensions 208mm x 115mm x 18mm / 8.2" x 4.5" x 0.7" approximately.
+The following sections provide a complete description of how to wire and configure devices and zones.